HExSA-Lab/nautilus/README.md

 megs: 2048
 ```

+# Running and Debugging under Gem5

+You can configure and build Nautilus for execution in the Gem5
+architectural simulator (http://gem5.org).
+Note that Gem5 is very
+slow.
+Simulated time is 2-3 orders of magnitude slower than
+real-time.
+If you care about interaction, and not simulation
+accuracy, configure Nautilus to override the APIC timing calibration
+results, a suboption under the Gem5 target architecture.
+Once you
+have built the kernel for the Gem5 target architecture, you can copy
+nautilus.bin to ~gem5/binaries, and run it using Gem5's example full
+system configuration (~gem5/configs/example/fs.py), like this (for two
+cpus):

+cd ~gem5
+build/X86/gem5.opt -d run.out configs/example/fs.py -n 2

+Nautilus on Gem5 follows Gem5's boot model for Linux.
+If you don't
+want to change anything, just symlink binaries/nautilus.bin as the
+linux kernel executable the example config expects.
+Alternatively,
+you can modify the config like this, or do something similar in your
+own config:

+     test_sys = makeLinuxX86System(...)
++++  test_sys.kernel = binary('nautilus.bin')

+Once Gem5 is running, you can debug Nautilus in the following
+Gem5-standard ways:

+telnet localhost 3456  # access serial0 / com1

+gdb binaries/nautilus.bin
+(gdb) target remote localhost:7000 # attach debugger to cpu 0
+(gdb) set architecture i386:x86-64
+(gdb) ...

+Note that if you want to interact with Nautilus running on Gem5, you
+will need to use the virtual console on a char device ("serial0") to
+do so.
+If you don't want to interact, please see the "autoexec.bat"
+startup script feature in src/arch/gem5/init.c.

 # Rapid Development

 If you'd like to get started quickly with development, a good way is to use